RedRabbitDevelopment/ez-ctrl/README.md

   * Has all the same features as express
   * Decouples data retrieval, data validation, and logic for better testing
   * DRY - focus more on logic and less on sanitation
-  * DRY - validate input on the front-end and back-end simultaneously (coming soon!)
+  * DRY - easily validate input on the front-end and back-end with one simply definition!

 ## Philosophy

-  The EZController philosophy was inspired by Ruby on Rails, but with a few changes.
-The basic idea is to make testing for validation, routing, and logic built right in, by removing most references to req and res in the business logic of the application.
+  The EZController is not just a Ruby on Rails inspired application.
+The basic idea is that generally your front-end application is ignorant of the server and just makes guesses.
+The server already knows where it's endpoints are, and already runs validation on the input, why not expose that information to the browser?

-  Also, in the future, we hope to be able to create a way for the developers to reuse the validation code on the front-end, essentially building front-end and back-end validation at the same time.
+  We have created a way for the developers to reuse the validation code on the front-end, essentially building front-end and back-end validation at the same time.